 It seemed strange to me, that people bent on telling the world about the strength and beauty of our bodies, could not fathom that a mama might be strong enough, dedicated enough, “attached” enough to care for more than 1 or *gasp* 2 children.
-I became somewhat disillusioned with the activist environment online.
+I became somewhat disillusioned with the activist environment online and backed away from a lot of areas.
 Soon enough, though, I found that many people were still loving and supportive.
 They remained positive throughout the pregnancy and became a beautiful community of support.

 The pregnancy itself was mundane, which I suppose is what every woman wants.
 No complications, no major complaints.
 My chiropractor deftly rubbed my hip pain away and aligned my ligaments with Webster Technique.
 Time passed quickly with two kiddos to entertain.
 Because of DH's history of severe CHD (Congenital Heart Defects) I always opt for one quick ultrasound scan later in the second trimester.
+Incidentally, CHD awareness week starts February 7th!
 And then, since I was getting an ultrasound, I had to find out if he was a boy or girl.

 |Does this look like 11lbs of baby??|

 Contractions woke me up around 9am.
 (Hey, I like to sleep in on Sundays!)
 They were sharp, but about 10 minutes apart.
 An hour later, they were 5 minutes apart.